Tangerine-Community/Tangerine/docs/User-guide/TangerineOjai_Full_UserManual.md

 7. The Student/Participant Identifier
 -------------------------------------

-A recommended Tangerine subtest is the “Student ID” subtest, which generates an anonymous and unique student code for each assessment.
+A recommended Tangerine subtest is the "Student ID" subtest, which generates an anonymous and unique student code for each assessment.
 This ensures that each test /observation corresponds to a unique entry into the database.
-This subtest is designed such that enumerators can click the “Generate” button to produce a student code, but enumerators are not able to enter manual codes for this subtest.
+This subtest is designed such that enumerators can click the "Generate" button to produce a student code, but enumerators are not able to enter manual codes for this subtest.
 Tangerine uses an algorithmic formula to generate IDs, and as such an attempt by an enumerator to enter an ID not conforming to this formula will not be